WhoCanFindMe

 See where your site stands

-Run a free audit and get your personalised AI Readiness score across ChatGPT, Gemini, Perplexity, and Claude in under 30 seconds.
+Run a Free AI Check and get your personalised page readiness score across ChatGPT, Gemini, Perplexity, and Claude in under 30 seconds.
 No signup required.

-Related: Category benchmark data · How scores are calculated · Free audit
+Related: Category benchmark data · How scores are calculated · Free AI Check